 That leisurely, meandering pace distinguishes Backpacker.
-The game pays tribute to nature, hiking, and rural life, and its slowness feels like an exhale, a purposeful step back from problems to appreciate the world’s richness. » Read more about Backpacker: The Lost Florence Gold Mine
+The game pays tribute to nature, hiking, and life outdoors, and its slowness feels like an exhale, a purposeful step back from problems to appreciate the world’s richness. » Read more about Backpacker: The Lost Florence Gold Mine

 Sometimes, a game is inseparable from where it occurs, at least on a symbolic level.
 Defcon 5 links its location and gameplay even more tightly, using physical space to unite a tense military defense simulation with the action of a first-person shooter.